n4m3name/Shapes-py/README.md

 # Shapes-py
-Python project for SENG265: Software Methods at UVic
+Assignment 4 for SENG265: Software Methods at UVic